 Praia Dona Ana is among the 50 best beaches in the world, according to Conde Nast Traveller.
 A picture postcard beach near Lagos by the original Golfinho Hotel.
 A very pretty beach with two main coves and caves through to other coves which you can reach at low tide.

 There are steps down to this beach.
 It faces east and is flanked by north and south cliffs that shelter it from westerly winds.

 This is a very long, wide beach with miles of sand dunes and, apart from the few hundred metres close to Lagos, is never crowded.
-Within a few minutes walk you can find a private sand-dune and deserted stretch of beach even in summer.
-There are half a dozen excellent beach bars/restaurants spread well out along the beach.
+Within a few minutes walk you can find a deserted stretch of beach even in summer.
+There are half a dozen excellent beach bars/restaurants spread out along the beach.
 Very useful for those who walk its length and require refreshment on the way.
 There are a couple of fairly well equipped water-sports centres.
 This beach has easy access and you can park close to one of the beach restaurants or car parks scattered along the length of the beach.

 Praia da Batata

 Praia da Batata (potato beach).
 The closest beach to the town centre, by the little fort at the entrance to the harbour.
 A few steps down and you are on the sand.

 Walking along the cliff path you will find several small sandy coves:

 Praia dos Estudantes (students beach)

 Burgau is on the edge of the Costa Vicentina Natural Park.
 The old village has narrow and steep cobbled lanes down to the beach which it is not advisable to drive down.
 Park at the top and walk down.
 The fisherman still repair their nets on the slipway and there is a thriving fishing fleet of small colourful boats.

 The beach is flanked by cliffs but apart from the steep hill there are no steps so access is good.
 There are excellent beach bars.
 It is good for snorkelling and scuba diving.